Disadvantages of Composite (White) Filling Material

 3) Placing a white filling is very technique-sensitive

-There must be a dry field in order to have the material adhere and remain in the cavity preparation.
-If moisture such as saliva or blood is present, then the filling will not likely stay in the tooth.
+There must be a dry field to have the material adhere to and remain in the cavity preparation.
+If moisture, such as saliva or blood, is present, the filling will not likely stay in the tooth.
+As a result, we use suction and cotton rolls in a patient’s mouth…to maintain a dry field.

-Moisture control is also an issue with silver fillings but not to the same extent as with white fillings.
+Moisture control is also an issue with silver fillings, but not to the same extent as with white fillings.

-4) Placing a white filling is more time consuming than placing an amalgam
+4) Placing a white filling is more time-consuming than placing an amalgam

 5) Some insurance companies don’t cover white fillings on back (molar) teeth